LianTattersall/Mobile-Meal-Planner/README.md

 ## To run this project locally:

 1. fork and clone
+2. run the command `npm install`
-2. run the command `npm start`
+3. run the command `npm start`
-3. run on your simulator of choice
+4. run on your simulator of choice

 ## Backend